GmbH vs. UG: Which Legal Entity Should You Choose for Your German Startup?

 Bottom line

+Once you've chosen the entity, the step-by-step GmbH formation guide covers the full path from first decision to operating company.
+For the end-to-end view across entity choice, holding setup, registrations, and first-year duties, see the complete GmbH formation guide.
 The GmbH is the default.
 Choose it unless you have a specific reason to start smaller.
-The UG exists for founders who need liability protection without upfront capital — it is a legitimate tool, not a second-class entity.
+The UG exists for founders who need liability protection without upfront capital.
+It is a legitimate tool, not a second-class entity.
 But know that the path from UG to GmbH costs time and money, and investors will expect the conversion before writing a check.

 Pick the entity that matches where you will be in twelve months, not where you are today.
 And keep an eye on the EU Inc., a pan-European alternative proposed in March 2026 that could change the calculus for cross-border founders.